AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 A production-grade dbt deployment requires at least three environments: development, staging, and production.
 Each environment has its own target database or schema, and models are promoted from development through staging to production after passing validation gates.

 **Development environment:** Each data engineer works in their own schema namespace.
 Fusion's state-aware CI only builds models affected by the current branch's changes, so developers get fast feedback without building the entire project.
-The development environment uses a limited dataset—either sample data or a subset of production—to keep build times fast.
+The development environment uses a limited dataset, either sample data or a subset of production, to keep build times fast.

 **Staging environment:** This is a full-scale environment that mirrors production data.
 CI runs against staging after every pull request merge to the main branch.
-Staging is where integration tests run—verifying that models produce expected row counts, that relationships between models hold, and that no source freshness violations exist.
+Staging is where integration tests run, verifying that models produce expected row counts, that relationships between models hold, and that no source freshness violations exist.

 **Production environment:** Production runs on a schedule (typically every few hours for batch analytical models) and receives models only after they pass the full staging validation suite.
 Production dbt runs should emit lineage events (to OpenLineage or the catalog) and alert on failures through PagerDuty or Slack.